Skip to content

 TableData

-Used to encapsulate table data using temporary file and allowing for an API that allows for the appending of data one row at a time.
+Used to encapsulate table data allowing for the appending of data one row at a time.

 Do not create this class directly, instead invoke :py:meth:~pgdumplib.dump.Dump.table_data_writer.